 - plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, a hat, and sunscreen during your treatment with simeprevir.
 Also avoid the use of tanning beds, sunlamps, or other types of light therapy during your treatment.
 Simeprevir may make your skin sensitive to sunlight.
-Call your doctor right away if you experience a severe sunburn or burning, redness, swelling, or blisters on your skin, or red or inflamed eyes.
+Call your doctor right away if you experience a severe sunburn or burning, redness, swelling, blisters on your skin, or red or inflamed eyes.

 What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.